Train your conversational language understanding model

-To train a model, you start a training job and only successfully completed jobs create a model.
-Training jobs expire after seven days, which means you won't be able to retrieve the job details after this time.
-If your training job completed successfully and a model was created, the model won't be affected.
+To train a model, start a training job.
+Only successfully completed jobs create a model.
+Training jobs expire after seven days, after this time you will no longer be able to retrieve the job details.
+If your training job completed successfully and a model was created, it won't be affected by the job expiring.
 You can only have one training job running at a time, and you can't start other jobs in the same project.

-The training times can be anywhere from a few minutes when dealing with few documents, up to several hours depending on the dataset size and the complexity of your schema.
+The training times can be anywhere from a few seconds when dealing with simple projects, up to a couple of hours when you reach the maximum limit of utterances.

 If you choose the Automatically splitting the testing set from training data option, only the data assigned to training set will be split according to the percentages provided.

-- Use a manual split of training and testing data: This method enables users to define which labeled documents should belong to which set.
-This step is only enabled if you have added documents to your testing set during data labeling.
+- Use a manual split of training and testing data: This method enables users to define which utterances should belong to which set.
+This step is only enabled if you have added utterances to your testing set during labeling.

 To start training your model from within the Language Studio:

-Select Training jobs from the left side menu.
+Select Train model from the left side menu.

 Select Start a training job from the top menu.

-Select Train a new model and type in the model name in the text box.
-You can also overwrite an existing model by selecting this option and choosing the model you want to overwrite from the dropdown menu.
+Select Train a new model and enter a new model name in the text box.
+Otherwise to replace an existing model with a model trained on the new data, select Overwrite an existing model and then select an existing model.
 Overwriting a trained model is irreversible, but it won't affect your deployed models until you deploy the new model.

-Select data splitting method.
-You can choose Automatically splitting the testing set from training data where the system will split your labeled data between the training and testing sets, according to the specified percentages.
-Or you can Use a manual split of training and testing data, this option is only enabled if you have added documents to your testing set.
-See data labeling and how to train a model for information about data splitting.
+Select a data splitting method.
+You can choose Automatically splitting the testing set from training data where the system will split your utterances between the training and testing sets, according to the specified percentages.
+Or you can Use a manual split of training and testing data, this option is only enabled if you have added utterances to your testing set when you labeled your utterances.

 Select the Train button.

-If you select the Training Job ID from the list, a side pane will appear where you can check the Training progress, Job status, and other details for this job.
+Select the training job ID from the list.
+A panel will appear where you can check the training progress, job status, and other details for this job.

 - Only successfully completed training jobs will generate models.

-- Training can take some time between a couple of minutes and several hours based on the size of your labeled data.
+- Training can take some time between a couple of minutes and couple of hours based on the count of utterances.

 - You can only have one training job running at a time.
-You can't start other training job within the same project until the running job is completed.
+You can't start other training jobs within the same project until the running job is completed.

 Cancel training job